-A total of approximately thirty-five million (\$35,000,000.00) is available during the grant period, which will be awarded by CalOSBA to a third-party administrator selected through a competitive RFP process.
-Up to 5%, or \$1,750,000 is available to SB TAEP centers for administrative costs.
+A total of approximately thirty-five million (\$35,000,000.00) is available during the grant period, which will be awarded by CalOSBA to SB TAEP Centers selected through a competitive RFP process.

-Selected SB TAEP Centers will be responsible for the recruitment and selection of participants in the Dream Fund program as well as the training and consulting required of program participants.
-SB TAEP centers will also be expected to coordinate with the selected third-party administrator to share information on Dream Fund participants who are eligible for an award.
+Selected SB TAEP Centers will serve in the role of administrator and will be responsible for the recruitment and selection of participants in the Dream Fund program as well as the disbursement of funds to eligible Dream Fund grant awardees.
 Lead Centers may apply on behalf of their network.